-Long term storage capability and use of dried ingredients make Pemmican a valuable and lightweight addition to your BOB or EDC kit.
+Long term storage capability and use of dried ingredients make Pemmican a valuable and lightweight addition to your bug out bag.
 It really is the ultimate survival food when made correctly and actually doesn’t taste too bad either.
 Made up of enough calories for a complete day’s energy, it just could be save your life.

 Experiment with different meats and extras to find the perfect recipe to fit your needs and tastes.
 If you’ve tried pemmican, share your favorite recipe below.
 If you’re just learning how to make pemmican, which recipe is most appealing?